AI could make trolls think twice before retweeting offensive content

 Possible’s technology employs machine learning to analyze thousands of tweets and return hate classifications within milliseconds.
 Kaczak noted that the platform is flexible enough to allow moderators to adapt the technology as they identify new terminologies used by hate groups on social media.

 The first step the company took in the process of bringing this campaign to life was building the machine.
-They leveraged enterprise-level AI platforms for natural language processing and image recognition APIs to review and interpret tweets in real time.
+The team leveraged enterprise-level AI platforms for natural language processing and image recognition APIs to review and interpret tweets in real time.

 The next step in the process was to train the machine.
-This is where Possible worked with Spredfast to use their intelligent social listening platform to moderate incoming messages and categorize them into streams of hate speech.
+This is where Possible worked with Spredfast to use its intelligent social listening platform to moderate incoming messages and categorize them into streams of hate speech.
 The team at Possible then feeds these streams into the machine on an ongoing basis so it can understand the linguistic nuances and continue learning.

-Although AI can help the team filter through massive amounts of tweets to find potentially hateful messages, machines are not perfect at identifying all instances of hate.
+Although AI can help the team filter through a massive number of tweets to find potentially hateful messages, machines are not perfect at identifying all instances of hate.
 Some innocent messages could be misinterpreted by the machine as hate speech based on certain words or phrases they use.
 This is why human moderators step in to evaluate the machine’s work and respond only to tweets that actually include hateful content.

 Where does the money come from?